GANES1998/marketlens-data-collection/Readme.md

 This is the collection of python based data collection scripts for fetching and dumping realtime data from [alphavantage.co](alphavantage.co), Csv files and other sources and converting them to SQL insert statement for filling the data source.

-The mail executable scrips are
+The main executable scrips are

 1. Stock Collection - [stock-collection.py](collection/stock-collection.py)
 2. Sector DataCollection (From wikipedia table) - [sector_collection.py](collection/sector_collection.py)